trinanda/my_first_CMS/README.md

     1.8 Buat route
         *-* for route.. you need to declare url that you called from model
             #*# format for this route is like this: @object_flask_name.route('/<url>')
-    1.9 Make a function, and insert the an url argument, and the argument is None and return what you will need e.g render template, etc..
+    1.9 Make a function, and insert the an url argument, and the argument is None(None is equal to empty) *-* the function of the argmunet </url> // in the function is to memberi nilai url apapun, kosong bisa di handle, and return what you will need e.g render template, etc..

         *-* pada function ini masukan apa saja yang ingin ditampilkan pada webpage, as an example:

-        *-* page = Page.query.filter_by(id=1).first()
+        *-* and then store to a variable value(Class) from table(models) that you need e.g: page= Page(), this variable function is to make the Page class to be global variable

 ### 2. Docker Configurations
     2.1.
 Dockerfile